 It’s sending galley copies out to reviewers (of which we had half a dozen from the TAIP audience step up and volunteer to help).

-It’s personal events and travel that are also jockeying for attention (e.g. Molli left to get married the day after she sent a batch of edits to the publisher, then came right back to that text a couple weeks later to finish up).
+It’s personal events and travel that are also jockeying for attention (e.g. Molli left to get married the day after she sent a batch of edits to the publisher, then came right back to that text a couple of weeks later to finish up).

 We also wanted to make the information useful but not overwhelmingly so, which led us to create single-page days with specific exercises at the end of each one.